felixangell/kpd/README.md

 - load the main module (main.krug)
 - lex the main module
-- parse the tokens for DIRECTIVES
+- parse the tokens for DIRECTIVES - specifically load directives to build a dependency graph
-- load all modules and lex/DIRECTIVE parse them
+- load all modules and lex/LOAD DIRECTIVE parse them
 - build a dependency graph
-- run a tarjan cycle checker on the graph and error on any cycles
+- run tarjans algorithm to detect cycles in the dependency graph
-- DFS over the graph to flatten it, sort by least amount of dependencies this is so that it's easier when we run symbol resolution because hopefully all of the symbols will have been defined
+- flatten the graph and sort it by least amount of dependencies this is so that it's easier when we run symbol resolution because hopefully all of the symbols will have been defined rather than jumping around dependencies hunting for symbols.
 - run the parser over the flattened modules to parse into an Abstract Syntax Tree
 - run semantic analysis on the AST